geo-ant/quick-builder/quick-builder/Readme.md

 ## Protecting Field Access: Getters

-If have invariants in your data, you probably want to provide getters to your fields rather than making them publicly accessible.
+If care about enforcing invariants about your data, you probably want to provide getters to your fields rather than making them publicly accessible.
 In that case, you'll be happy to hear that this crate works seamlessly with the popular [getset](https://crates.io/crates/getset) and [derive-getters](https://crates.io/crates/derive-getters)